 - It's used in revenue calculations for impressions served.

-- When a value CPM is defined for non-guaranteed line item types, such as Bulk, Network, or Price Priority, the value CPM is used for competition in dynamic allocation and First Look instead of the "Rate" value.
+- When a value CPM is defined for remnant line items, the value CPM is used for competition in dynamic allocation and First Look instead of the "Rate" value.

 Estimate CPM value

 Use the following formula to estimate the amount you should specify for your value CPM.

 Total number of impressions Ad Manager sent to the selected line item)

 Some additional tips: